george-hawkins/mjx-donkey-car/README.md

 5.5A seems to be as high as Pololu go for 5V regulators and this seems to be about the most you want for a Pi 5 with high-power peripherals.

+Going down to 3.4A halves the price - <https://www.pololu.com/product/4892>

 Note: I have a similar-ish discontinued variant of this somewhere: <https://www.pololu.com/product/2865>

 Actually, you can get 9A (but with hard to source components): <https://www.pololu.com/product/2866> and even 15A but at a pricey US$80: <https://www.pololu.com/product/2881>